 1. The Cocktail Party Effect in Netflix’s Approach to Personalization

 Netflix describes itself as “customer-obsessed” and aims to deliver a totally personalized experience.
-CEO Reed Hastings views Netflix’s personalization as a competitive advantage:
+Reed Hastings views Netflix’s personalization as a competitive advantage:

 “If the Starbucks secret is a smile when you get your latte, [Netflix’s secret] is that the Web site adapts to the individual’s taste.”